 I don’t have nearly as many travel apps as you might suspect; partly because I just culled a bunch that were proverbially collecting dust.
 Here’s what remains:

 Trail Wallet is an awesome expense-tracking app for travelers (here’s why I think so).
 It is by far the best one I’ve come across in my travels.
 (Only available on iPhone – which makes me sad as I’m probably going to migrate away from iPhone).

 Having a currency converter (and one that works offline with the most recently loaded rates) is essential.
-XE Currency is the current favourite for my travel colleagues, so I’m giving it a shot.
-It’s pretty good.
-I formerly used Oanda Currency Converter and also like it; to the point that I haven’t had the heart to delete it just yet).
+XE Currency is the current favourite for me and my travel colleagues.

 ITA Matrix on the Fly

 The full ITA Matrix website is one of the preferred flight search engines for travelers, and thus the ITA Matrix App does the trick.
 For flight searches, you may want to cross-check with a few different apps, including Momondo or Skyscanner.
 I like ITA Matrix for its sophisticated search functions like setting the sales city, but I still cross-check the results with other search engines, since ITA Matrix doesn’t always pick up regional/budget airlines.

 A favourite of any traveler; Google Translate is brilliant for translations including written, voice dictations, and even visual (by using the camera – an invaluable function for me when I was in Japan).
 It even works offline if you download the dictionary in advance.

 Over the years I’ve tested out a number of VPN services.
 Here’s why using a VPN is a good thing.

 My two favourites are TunnelBear VPN which is cheap and fast, and very easy to use, and IP Vanish which costs a wee bit more, but works with all operating systems and devices, including Windows phones.